ajaquith/securitymetrics-aws/readme.md

 6. Enables the NTP and syslog services (`chronyd` and `rsyslog`) and requires them to start at bootup.

-7. For hosts in the `dev` group only, configures the Avahi multicast DNS responder (mDNS) so that local VMs can be connected or browsed to by their local host names, for example (`devbox.local`).
+7. For hosts with nanes ending in `.local`, configures the Avahi multicast DNS responder (mDNS) so that local VMs can be connected or browsed to by their local host names, for example (`devbox.local`).
 The templated `avahi-daemon.conf` is copied to `/etc/avahi`.

 8. Configures the host's kernel to use swap-memory limits, an important feature for Docker.
 As described in the [Alpine wiki](https://wiki.alpinelinux.org/wiki/Docker), the playbook adds the `cgroup_enable=memory swapaccount=1` to the `extlinux` configuration (`/etc/update-extlinux.conf`), and notifies Ansible to reboot the host if the values changed.